Sherry Lansing: Philanthropy

-In March 2020, she hosted a fundraiser for Joe Biden at her house.
+In March 2020, she hosted a fundraiser for Joe Biden at her home.
+In 2025, organized a fund-raiser for Susan Collins, the Republican Senator from Maine.

 Personal life

 Lansing married fellow student Michael Brownstein in 1967 while attending Northwestern University.
 They divorced in 1970.
-Since 1991, she has been married to director William Friedkin.
+She was married to director William Friedkin from 1991 until his death in 2023.

-Lansing and former MGM studio head James T. Aubrey were struck by a car while crossing Wilshire Boulevard in the mid-1970s.
+Lansing and former MGM studio head James T. Aubrey were struck by a car while crossing Wilshire Boulevard in 1978.
 Both were badly hurt and Lansing had to use crutches for a year and a half.
-Aubrey nursed her back to health.
-"He came every day.
-He would say, 'You're not going to limp.'
-My own mother and father couldn't have given me more support," she told Variety in 2004.